camflan/boxstrap/README.markdown

 An automated bootstrapping script to configure/install an environment located on a Dropbox. by Camron Flanders <camron[dot]flanders[squiggly-at-symbol]gmail[dot]com>

 I keep all my dot-configs, unix utilities and a set of crontab entries on my dropbox so that it's always backed up if I ever need it on another machine, or if (knock on wood) something happens and I need to re-install the OS on my laptop.
 I keep everything in human-readable and non-hidden files on my dropbox.
 I have been using a naming convention for quite a long time now and decided to use that to my advantage.

 Here is some sample output to help describe what I'm talking about:

-    camron@styx Dropbox $> python code/python/boxstrap/boxstrap
+    camron@styx Dropbox $> ./boxstrap
-    [boxStrap | ERROR]: THIS IS A DRY RUN, NO FILES WILL BE LINKED!
-    [boxStrap | INFO]: will link /Users/camron/Dropbox/dotfiles/dot-bash_profile => /Users/camron/.bash_profile
+    [boxStrap | INFO]: Will link from: [/Users/camron/Dropbox/dotvim]
+                                   to: [/Users/camron/.vim]
+    [boxStrap | INFO]: ---

-    [boxStrap | INFO]: will link /Users/camron/Dropbox/dotfiles/dot-bashrc => /Users/camron/.bashrc
+    [boxStrap | INFO]: Will link from: [/Users/camron/Dropbox/dotvim/dotvimrc]
+                                   to: [/Users/camron/.vimrc]
+    [boxStrap | INFO]: ---

-    [boxStrap | INFO]: will link /Users/camron/Dropbox/dotfiles/dot-gitconfig => /Users/camron/.gitconfig
+    [boxStrap | INFO]: Will link from: [/Users/camron/Dropbox/dotfiles/dot-bash_profile]
+                                   to: [/Users/camron/.bash_profile]
+    [boxStrap | INFO]: ---

-    [boxStrap | INFO]: will link /Users/camron/Dropbox/dotfiles/dot-gitignore => /Users/camron/.gitignore
+    [boxStrap | INFO]: Will link from: [/Users/camron/Dropbox/dotfiles/dot-bashrc]
+                                   to: [/Users/camron/.bashrc]
+    [boxStrap | INFO]: ---

-    [boxStrap | INFO]: will link /Users/camron/Dropbox/dotfiles/dot-inputrc => /Users/camron/.inputrc
+    [boxStrap | INFO]: Will link from: [/Users/camron/Dropbox/dotfiles/dot-gitconfig]
+                                   to: [/Users/camron/.gitconfig]
+    [boxStrap | INFO]: ---

-    [boxStrap | INFO]: will link /Users/camron/Dropbox/dotfiles/dot-ssh-slash-config => /Users/camron/.ssh/config
+    [boxStrap | INFO]: Will link from: [/Users/camron/Dropbox/dotfiles/dot-gitignore]
+                                   to: [/Users/camron/.gitignore]
+    [boxStrap | INFO]: ---

-    [boxStrap | INFO]: will link /Users/camron/Dropbox/dotvim => /Users/camron/.vim
+    [boxStrap | INFO]: Will link from: [/Users/camron/Dropbox/dotfiles/dot-inputrc]
+                                   to: [/Users/camron/.inputrc]
+    [boxStrap | INFO]: ---

-    [boxStrap | INFO]: will link /Users/camron/Dropbox/dotvim/dotvimrc => /Users/camron/.vimrc
+    [boxStrap | INFO]: Will link from: [/Users/camron/Dropbox/dotfiles/dot-ssh-slash-config]
+                                   to: [/Users/camron/.ssh/config]
-    [boxStrap | INFO]: will link /Users/camron/Dropbox/apps/gist => /usr/local/bin/gist
+    [boxStrap | INFO]: [config] already exists, REPLACE_EXISTING is currently set to [False].
+    [boxStrap | INFO]: If you DO want to replace [config], set REPLACE_EXISTING to True
-    [boxStrap | INFO]: will link /Users/camron/Dropbox/apps/jhead => /usr/local/bin/jhead
+    [boxStrap | INFO]: ---
+    [boxStrap | ERROR]:

     [boxStrap | INFO]: will add to crontab:

     30	*	*	*	*	sh $HOME/Dropbox/cron/process_pics.sh >/dev/null 2>&1